 - 35.A.1.
 Composition The Judicial Department Personnel Board of Review shall be composed of 8 members appointed by the Chief Justice: an Appellate Court Justice or Judge; a District Judge other than a Chief Judge; a County Judge other than a Presiding Judge in a multi-judge county Court; a Court Executive; a Chief Probation Officer; a non-management administrative employee; a probation employee and a court employee not within the management occupational group.
 The Chief Justice shall designate a Board Chairperson.
 The term of each Board Member shall be 3 years. - 35.A.2.
 Quorum At least 5 of the 8 Board Members shall be present or actively participate in any decision of the Board. - 35.A.2.a.
 Vacancies Vacancies on the Board of Review shall be filled by the Chief Justice for any unexpired term. - 35.A.3.
 Disqualification When a matter comes before the Board involving an employee from the court or office of one of the Board Members, the Board Member shall not participate in the appeal.
 The remaining Board Members shall conduct the appeal provided they constitute a quorum.
 When the Chairperson deems it necessary, they may request that the Chief Justice appoint temporary Board Members to replace disqualified Members. - 35.A.4.
 Jurisdiction and Subpoena Power Except as provided Rule 35.B.1. of this rule, the Board shall have jurisdiction over appeals of disciplinary actions pursuant to Rule 29, and involuntary terminations pursuant to Rule 32.
 The Board shall have no authority to review other actions affecting employees.
 Any Board Member shall have the power to administer oaths and to issue subpoenas duces tecum as may be needed for carrying out the duties and responsibilities required by this rule. - 35.A.5.
 Standard of Review An action of an Administrative Authority which is appealable to the Board pursuant to this rule may be reversed or modified on appeal by the Board only if there is a finding that the action was arbitrary, capricious, or contrary to rule or law. - 35.A.6.
 Decisions All decisions of the Board shall be final and binding on all parties and are not subject to appeal or review procedures set forth in these rules. - 35.A.7.
 Hearing Officer The Board may appoint 1 or more hearing officers, who shall be attorneys who have practiced law in Colorado for at least 5 years, or a senior judge, to conduct hearings in appealed cases.
 A hearing officer may be appointed for a 2-year term to handle such cases as the Board may refer to such officer during the term.
 The hearing officer shall be compensated on the basis of actual time spent on Board matters at a rate to be established by the Board, in addition to reimbursement for actual expenses incurred. - 35.A.8.
-When a complaint of discrimination or harassment has been filed with the Equal Employment Opportunity Commission or the Colorado Civil Rights Division concurrent with an appeal, the Board or hearing officer shall defer action on the appeal to allow the parties a chance to resolve the issue in one of the above alternate forums.
-If not resolved, the employee may request to reinstate the appeal process within 10-calendar days of any final resolution by the alternative forum.
+Appeals shall be limited specifically to the circumstances described Rule 35.A.5.